temporalio/documentation/blog/2020-11-19-error-message-design.md

 - Use `unable to...` instead of `failed to...`, `can't...`, or `could not...`.
 - Messages should reflect the logical action, not merely a function name: `load service config` instead of `LoadServiceConfig`.
 This message should add actionable, meaningful context to the existing error message.

-That said, as we look to evolve our philosophy of developer experience, we are looking toward higher level design principles that help guide successful outcomes.
+That said, as we evolve our developer experience philosophy, we are looking toward higher level design principles that help guide successful outcomes.

 ## Error Message Design Principles